 Most of the deals I’ve listed so far happened in an entirely different era, which makes talking about them a little bit easier.
 For this one, however, the wound is still fresh.
 Sitting first place in the one-off North Division in 2020-21, the Maple Leafs traded a first-round pick and two fourth-round picks to acquire forward Nick Foligno from the Columbus Blue Jackets in a three-way deal that involved the San Jose Sharks as a neutral broker for salary retention.
 Foligno was the captain of the Blue Jackets at the time and helped manhandle the Maple Leafs in the 2019-20 playoff bubble play-in series.

 However, Foligno’s short time as a Maple Leaf was riddled with injuries.
 He played a combined eleven games for the team and only managed five assists.
 I even wrote an article after the season was done about why I thought they should re-sign him and finish what they started.
-But, in hindsight, it’s a good thing they didn’t listen to me because Foligno has clearly lost a step and only has 11 points in 45 games for the Bruins this season.
+But, in hindsight, it’s a good thing they didn’t listen to me because Foligno has clearly lost a step and only had 13 points in 64 games for the Bruins in 2021-22.
 Foligno was far from the reason the Maple Leafs lost in the first round, but this trade definitely added another element of skepticism when it comes to trading first-round picks for rentals.

 Clark Returns to Toronto

 Remember what I said about Domi’s affection to Leafs fans earlier?
 Throw Clark into that same boat.
 The Maple Leafs traded Clark to the Quebec Nordiques in a blockbuster following the 1993-94 season that brought Mats Sundin to the Maple Leafs, and only two years later, they re-acquired Clark in a separate blockbuster, this time with the New York Islanders.